 Golden Rule #3 for men on a diet: Half of your plate at every lunch and dinner should be covered with vegetables.
 You must make it your job to learn to prepare vegetables in a way that makes them appealing to you.
 They are the key to sustained weight loss and a stable, healthy permanent weight.

 If you grew up hating vegetables and you refuse to eat them now that you’re a man, then you may as well stop reading this article.
 Almost half of your food consumption needs to be vegetables.
-You need to learn how to prepare them with olive oil and you need to try many, many seasonings until you find the ones that make you fall in love with eating veggies.
+You need to eat raw vegetables, as well as learn how to prepare them with olive oil and you need to try many, many seasonings until you find the ones that make you fall in love with eating veggies.
 It’s that simple.
 You will never set yourself on a healthy glide path and a healthy, stable weight if you refuse to eat vegetables.

 It Should Encourage Whole Grains